| Masters and Champions III

-Minute by minute, the MisterShortcut Lifebook wonders if you can understand that reversing your attitude differences between your minutes and your money instantly unleash many separate resources working on your behalf.
+Minute by minute, the MisterShortcut Lifebook wonders if you can understand that tiny alterations in attitude and approach instantly unleash many separate resources working on your behalf.
 In particular, there is the need to grasp a most critical minute of your life.
 If you let it pass, you lose more than you may realize, perhaps forever.
 Grab it, and the rest of your life will be affected positively.

 No matter how often you're told, you still believe that your death is in the